+- 1. Liverpool Lime Street

+- 2. Chester

+- 3. Liverpool Central

+- 4. Manchester Victoria

+- 5. Blackpool North

+Disruption

-Reduce minutes lost at 36 locations through joint problem solving plans agreed with Network Rail and train operators Reducing disruption is a top priority and particularly important in 2012/13 in the run up to, and during, the Olympic and Paralympic Games.
-In consultation with partners, each overground BTP Area has chosen six key locations on the network where the prevention of disruption will be most beneficial.
+Reduce minutes lost at six high impact locations through joint problem solving plans agreed with Network Rail and train operators Reducing disruption is a top priority and particularly important in 2012/13 leading into the Olympic and Paralympic Games.
+In consultation with industry partners, North Western Area has chosen six key locations on the network where the prevention of disruption will be most beneficial and a problem solving plan approach will be used to tackle this.
+In 2011/12, 41,436 minutes were lost due to disruption across these six locations.

+Locations selected: